OpenDSA/OpenDSA/RST/en/Glossary.rst

    simple type
       A type whose values contain no subparts.
 An example is the integers.

+   simulating recursion
+      If a programming language does not support recursion, or if you want to implement the effects of recursion more efficiently, you can use a stack to maintain the collection of subproblems that would be waiting for completion during the recursive process.
+      Using a loop, whenever a recursive call would have been made, simply add the necessary program state to the stack.
+      When a return would have been made from the recursive call, pop the previous program state off of the stack.

    singly linked list
       A :term:`linked list` implementation variant where each list